 Give plenty of praise – remember how hard dyslexic children have to try to achieve success.

-The computer does provide an alternative way of reinforcing taught material.
+Technology does provide an alternative way of reinforcing taught material.
 It is unemotional and uncritical, taking the strain out of writing and allowing mistakes to be more easily corrected.

 The child’s work can be more easily read than if he/she had handwritten it.